fabiankaraben/docsarchive-dev/content/typescript/5.1/whats-new/typescript-2-3.md

 ## Async Iteration {#async-iteration}

-TypeScript 2.3 adds support for the async iterators and generators as described by the current [TC39 proposal](https://github.com/tc39/proposal-async-iteration).
+TypeScript 2.3 adds support for the async iterators and generators as described by the current [TC39 proposal ↗](https://github.com/tc39/proposal-async-iteration).

 ##### Async iterators {#async-iterators}